 In March 2017, the FASB issued ASU No. 2017-07 Compensation-Retirement Benefits (Topic 715).
 ASU No. 2017-07 requires that an employer disaggregate the service cost component from the other components of net benefit cost.
-It also provides guidance on how to present the service cost component and the other components of net benefit cost in the income statement and what component of net benefit cost is eligible for capitalization.
+It also provides guidance on how to present the service cost component and the other components of net benefit cost is eligible for capitalization.
 ASU No. 2017-07 becomes effective for the Company on January 1, 2018 with early adoption permitted and will be applied retrospectively.
 The Company has not yet completed the evaluation of the effect that ASU No. 2017-07 will have on its consolidated financial statements.